MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/set-up-for-teams-live-events.md

 ---
-title: What are Teams live events?
+title: Set up for live events in Microsoft Teams
-author: LanaChin
+author: tonysmith
-ms.author: v-lanac
+ms.author: tonysmit
 manager: serdars
 ms.topic: article
 ms.service: msteams
-ms.reviewer: sonua
+ms.reviewer: tonysmit
 search.appverid: MET150
-description: Learn the steps to set up live events in Teams.
+description: Learn the steps to set up live for events in Microsoft Teams.
 appliesto:
 - Microsoft Teams
 ---

-# Set up for Teams live events
+# Set up for live events in Microsoft Teams
 > [!INCLUDE [Preview customer token](../includes/preview-feature.md)]

-When you are setting up for live events in Teams, there are several steps that you must take:
+When you are setting up for live events, there are several steps that you must take:

-### Step 1: Set up your network for live events in Microsoft Teams
+## Step 1: Set up your network for live events in Microsoft Teams
 The quick start live events require you to [prepare your organization's network for Microsoft Teams](https://docs.microsoft.com/microsoftteams/prepare-network).

-### Step 2: Get and assign licenses
+## Step 2: Get and assign licenses
 Ensure you have correct license assignments for [Who can create and schedule live events?](#who-can-create-and-schedule-live-events) and [Who can watch live events?](#who-can-watch-live-events).

-### Step 3: Enable live event scheduling for users
+## Step 3: Enable live event scheduling for users
 Live event scheduling is enabled by default for Teams users but if you are wanting users to schedule external encoder events there are additional steps that you must do.

-#### For quick start events
+### For quick start events
 Use the setting *AllowBroadcastScheduling* in **TeamsMeetingBroadcastPolicy** in Teams PowerShell to control whether the user can create live events in Teams or not.
 You can learn more about managing TeamsMeetingBroadcastPolicy [here](https://docs.microsoft.com/office365/enterprise/powershell/manage-skype-for-business-online-with-office-365-powershell).

  If you haven't assigned a custom policy assigned to the users, the users will get the *Global* policy, which has recording enabled by default.